lorencerri/play-doom/README.md

 ## play-doom

-An API wrapper for [@lorencerri/doomreplay](https://github.com/lorencerri/doomreplay)
+An API wrapper for [@lorencerri/doomreplay](https://github.com/lorencerri/doomreplay), enter the submodule for more information on how running doom works.